mpruna/COVID-19_Interactive/README.md

 ## **Assumptions**

-It's not easy right not to come up with predictions such as:
+It's not easy right now to come up with predictions such as:

     {**(future confirmed)**; **(confirmed recovered ratios)**; **(deaths/recovered)**}.

-First an foremost I believe that not all cases are reported, and forecasting confirmed cases is more reliable then forecasting deaths;recovered trends.
+First and foremost I believe that not all cases are reported, and forecasting **confirmed** cases is more reliable then forecasting **deaths,recovered** trends.

-Deaths/Recovered trends depend demographics, region wealth, health care, population density/mobility
+Deaths/Recovered trends depend on:

+* demographics
+* region wealth
+* Health care
+& Population density/Mobility

 **Data sets forked from the following Github Repo:**